 south on the Parks Hwy. today.
 Princess Cruise Lines has lodges near the parks

 up here; I assume thatís where they were coming from.
 There is

 probably a large ship docked at Anchorage.

 Crossing the Matanuska River near Palmer-Wasilla

-The roads were all mostly smooth with only a few bumpy areas and minimal
+The roads were all mostly smooth with only minimal

 there are plenty of places to pass + passing lanes.
 At times the speed